thuml/CompilerDream/README.md

 # CompilerDream: Learning a Compiler World Model for General Code Optimization (KDD 2025)

-This folder contains the code of our experiments, and part of training and testing data.
+This repository is supplementary to our paper, [CompilerDream: Learning a Compiler World Model for General Code Optimization](https://arxiv.org/abs/2404.16077).
+We provide the code of our experiments, along with the training data and several model checkpoints.

 ## Getting Started